Technology

 It seems some news rapidly caused buying activity in NVIDIA’s shares.

 Morgan Stanley believes NVIDIA could produce 450,000 chips in the fourth quarter of 2024, translating to a ‘potential revenue opportunity exceeding $10 billion’ for NVIDIA.
-This is a very interesting note as NVIDIA guided in their most recent earnings that they’ll see a ‘few billion’ in revenue from Blackwell in the fourth quarter.
+This is a very important note as NVIDIA guided in their most recent earnings that they’ll see a ‘few billion’ in revenue from Blackwell in the fourth quarter.

-If Morgan Stanley is right, NVIDIA may be ahead of schedule, which could lead to a large fourth-quarter earnings surprise.
 In addition, Morgan Stanley noted NVIDIA continues to see strong demand for its prior generation H200 chips selling to hyperscalers and sovereign AI projects.

 Reading the tea leaves on why a stock jumps any particular day is an inexact science, but when I look across NVIDIA news, my guess is that Morgan Stanley’s research note is the primary driver for NVIDIA’s stock surge today.